transbioZI/dsMTLClient/README.md

 The testing files were [here](https://github.com/transbioZI/dsMTLClient/tree/main/tests/opal-demo).
 Please download the file for each algorithm and run line by line.

+### Run using DSLite
+DSLite is a R package allowing the simulation of DataSHIELD servers environment on a single machine.
+We provided tests files for every algorithm running with DSLite.
+The files are located [here](https://github.com/transbioZI/dsMTLClient/tree/main/tests/DSLite)

 ### Run using own servers
 1. Install two DataSHIELD servers and dsMTL server-side package.
 Please find the tutorial in the server-side repositary [dsMTLBase](https://github.com/transbioZI/dsMTLBase).